patricksurry/2ksa/2ksa.md

 First nine entries in symbol table; commands.

 <table><td>
-:information_source:  These are optionally relocated from ROM to RAM but here we just equate them:
+:information_source:  Symbols are optionally relocated from ROM to RAM via `RMAIN` but here we just equate them since we're running in RAM.

 ```64tass
 ROM = *